 - At restaurants without menus, ask the price of each dish before ordering

-- Agree on all taxi and transfer fares explicitly before getting in the vehicle — a note on your phone held up for the driver to confirm is legally sufficient
+- Agree on all taxi and transfer fares explicitly before getting in the vehicle — a note on your phone held up for the driver to confirm is enough

 Pro Tip: When aggressive “helpers” converge on you at a confusing terminal, the most effective counter is projected certainty.
 State confidently that a local friend is already on the way to pick you up, and walk directly toward an established storefront.
 This performance needs to last roughly 90 seconds before attention shifts to a more uncertain target.

-Albania has emerged as a legitimate option for remote workers, driven by its low cost of living and the exceptional one-year visa-free allowance for US citizens.
-Urban internet infrastructure is fast and reliable.
-The capital has several dedicated coworking spaces, and a growing cafe culture accommodates long laptop sessions without pressure.
+Albania has become a legitimate option for digital nomads, driven by its low cost of living and the one-year visa-free allowance for US citizens.
+Urban internet is fast and reliable, the capital has several dedicated coworking spaces, and a growing cafe culture accommodates long laptop sessions without pressure.
+The catch is connectivity once you leave the cities.

 Key infrastructure data for remote workers:

-- Urban internet speed: fast and consistent — capable of video calls and large file transfers
+- Urban internet speed: fast and consistent — fine for video calls and large file transfers

 - Cash requirement: rural areas, coastal villages, and mountain guesthouses operate exclusively on cash

-Cafes in the Blloku neighborhood — including Mon Cheri and Mulliri i Vjetër — are reliably equipped with wifi and actively welcoming to laptop workers throughout the day.
+Cafes in the Blloku neighborhood — including Mon Cheri and Mulliri i Vjetër — reliably have wifi and welcome laptop workers throughout the day.

-The long-term visa situation is the operational draw.
-US citizens can stay a full year without any permit application, making Albania one of the very few European countries where a nomad can establish a stable base without navigating 90-day countdowns or visa run logistics.
+The long-term visa situation is the real operational draw.
+US citizens can stay a full year without any permit application, making Albania one of very few European countries where a nomad can establish a stable base without working around 90-day countdowns or visa-run logistics.

 What most guides won’t tell you

-Albania rewards preparation more than almost any other European destination right now.
+Albania rewards preparation more than almost any other European destination.
 The infrastructure is developing faster than most travel resources can update, which means a wrong bus terminal or an outdated price reference turns a smooth day into a logistical frustration.

-TL;DR: Albania delivers extraordinary natural terrain and genuine historical depth for travelers willing to carry cash, move at the pace of local transit, and look past the coastal zones that absorb all the marketing attention.
+TL;DR: This Albania travel guide comes down to a few habits — carry cash, move at the pace of local transit, and look past the coastal zones that absorb all the marketing attention.
 The northern Alps offer some of Europe’s finest hiking terrain.
 The UNESCO cities of Berat and Gjirokaster are among the most compelling urban environments in the Balkans.
 The Ionian beaches are cleaner and less saturated than comparable Greek alternatives — if you target the right ones.
-Daily costs sit far below anything in Western Europe, and the one-year US visa allowance makes it the most accessible long-term base on the continent.
+Daily costs sit far below anything in Western Europe, and the one-year US visa allowance makes Albania the most accessible long-term base on the continent.

-What’s the piece of practical advice from this Albania travel guide you’re putting to use first?
-Share it in the comments.
+What’s the one piece of practical advice from this guide you’re putting to use first?
+Drop it in the comments.